What Is Histopathology? A Complete Guide for Preclinical Research

 Histology vs. Histopathology: What’s the Difference?

-Histopathology examines tissue that has been altered by disease.
+Histopathology examines tissue that has been altered by disease or experimental treatment.

 The Histopathology Workflow: Step by Step